vernonclarke/CurveFit/README.md

 **An alternative to the above is to use Anaconda or Miniconda**

 Anaconda and Miniconda are Python distributions that include the Python interpreter along with a suite of other tools and libraries.
-These can be particularly useful for scientific computing, data analysis, and machine learning projects.

 Even if Python is already installed, you may prefer to use Anaconda/Miniconda.